laginha/yard/README.md

 # Yet Another Restful Django Framework

-**Yard** is a *API* oriented framework that aims to simplify the developer's work when implementing complex *API design*.
-It provides a neat, familiar and easy way to control the logic for acceptable parameters in each http-request.
+**Yard** is an *API* oriented framework that aims to simplify the developer's work when implementing complex *API design*.
+It provides a neat, familiar and easy way to control the logic for acceptable parameters in each http-GET-request.

 ## Motivations

 I've been working with a fairly complex project, with equally complex API design. *Django forms* weren't enough for what i needed, i still had too much code on my resources validating the input parameters.
-That was when I started to developed my own resource, inspired by the [Dagny](https://github.com/zacharyvoase/dagny) project, that would relieved my views from the ugliness of input validations.
+That was when I started to developed my own resource, inspired by the [Dagny](https://github.com/zacharyvoase/dagny) project, that would relieve my views from the ugliness of input validations.

-With a few extra inspirations, a little from here and there, *Yard* was born.
+With a few extra inspirations, *Yard* was born.

 Other frameworks and applications, more mature and solid, such as [Django-Piston](https://bitbucket.org/jespern/django-piston/wiki/Home), [Tastypie](http://django-tastypie.readthedocs.org/en/latest/) and [Django-Rest-Framework](http://django-rest-framework.org/), can be enough for most needs.
 But i think *Yard* brings something new.
 In the end, I'm just having fun really and keeping it simple.